 In conclusion, I believe there is some truth to the notion that status and possessions have superseded old-fashioned values as a measure of a person’s worth.
 Looking beyond the tabloids, however, it is apparent that most ordinary people have still preserved an old-fashioned conscience.

-(Source: Britishcouncil, NB: Follow the above band 9 writing structure for getting good band score in IELTS Exam.)
+(Source: Britishcouncil, NB: Follow the above writing structure for getting higher IELTS band score in the examination.
+This sample answer can be an example of good writing out of many possible approaches.)